Toll Road Scams & Smishing Warnings: What to Know

 Western Australia 7–21 days 28 days

-Australian speed camera fines are mailed to the vehicle owner and usually include time-stamped images.
-In most states, the penalty notice must be served within 28 days of the violation.
-If not, it may be considered invalid.
+In Australia, fines are mailed to the vehicle’s owner and usually include time-stamped images of the violation.
+In most states, the notice must be served within 28 days; failure to do so might invalidate the citation.

 📬 Will I Be Notified Immediately?